FusionAuth/fusionauth-site/site/_posts/2020-09-23-jerry-hopper-fusionauth.md

 > Obviously a lot of GDPR compliance needs to come from the custom code in the application we build, but FusionAuth's API allowed us to do this with ease.
 Having the authentication separate from the main application gives us the flexibility to adapt.

-Our GDPR checklist for an auth service:
+This is what our GDPR checklist for an auth service looks like:

 1. Hosted in the EU
 1. Account export 'self service'